timmywil/panzoom/README.md

     var panzoom = $elem.panzoom("instance");

 Retrieves the Panzoom instance(s) from the set.
-If there are multiple, you will get an array of instances.
+If there are multiple elements in the set, you will get an array of instances.
 If there is only one, you will just get that instance of Panzoom.

 ### `destroy`